 Video games are currently available on smartphones, tablets, laptops, desktops, consoles, and even TVs themselves.
 With almost ubiquitous access, it’s reasonable to consider how much time screen time a child should be presented.
 While there’s nobody’s size-fits-all arrangement, here are a few realities to think about while drawing certain lines.

-A concentrate in 2014 called “Electronic Gaming and Psychosocial Adjustment” cases to have figured out the ideal game opportunity that will benefit children: one hour of the day.
-To reach this resolution, concentrate on creator Andrew Pryzybylsky surveyed very nearly 5,000 British children between the ages of 10-15 about their mental prosperity and their video game habits.
+A concentrate in 2014 called “Electronic Gaming and Psychosocial Adjustment” cases to figure out the ideal game opportunity that will benefit children: one hour of the day.
+To reach this resolution, concentrate on creator Andrew Pryzybylsky surveyed nearly 5,000 British children between the ages of 10-15 about their mental prosperity and their video game habits.

-The investigation discovered that children who played video games for an hour or less every day were normal more social and satisfied than children who didn’t play video games.
+The investigation discovered that children who played video games for an hour or less every day were normally more social and satisfied than children who didn’t play video games.